ST10473840/ST1047380Assigment1/README.md

 * Visual Design
 * place user in control
 # installation
-* Go to Github link and download the confused
+* Go to Github link and download the code
 * Extract the code into the folder on yor desktop
 * Open up android studio and navigate to the file tab in the top left
 * Select the open project option